 Colonna & Smalls

 A proud purveyor of speciality coffee, there is no better place in the West Country if you consider yourself a connoisseur of the coffee bean.
 The coffee shop itself is all very minimalist and modern – very much the place for freelance web designers tapping away on their Macbook Air, but luckily it manages to stay just the right side of cool without being exclusive.
-They also have a sleeker and more grown-up sister in the shape of Colonna & Hunter, which combines speciality coffee with some of the UK’s best craft beer.

 Not just a location for finding obscure household artefacts and second hand books, the market also boasts more than a greasy spoon cafe – there are a couple of lovely food stalls as well as an American style diner that you can sit at and people watch.